galaxy-iuc/standards/docs/best_practices/integration_checklist.rst

 - Fill the ``test-data`` directory with at least one input file and the expected output file.
-- It is strongly encouraged that you use small test data sets, ideally under 1 Mb.
+- It is strongly encouraged that you use small test data sets, ideally under 500 Kb.
 Every Galaxy instance that downloads your tool will have to download an entire copy of the test data.
 If the sum of your test-data files is larger than that, consider use of ``contains`` and test for a small subset of the output, see the `CWPair2 example <https://docs.galaxyproject.org/en/master/dev/schema.html#id80>`__.